 In the spring of 1945, research began on possible target cities for atomic bombing, and several cities were selected.
 Once these cities were selected, air raids on these target cities were prohibited.

-There are some other reasons why Hiroshima was chosen:
+There are some other reasons why Hiroshima was chosen as the bombing site:

 Some say that Nagasaki was chosen as the target of atomic bombing because the Mitsubishi Shipyard, which built two of Japan’s largest battleships, was located there.